 The obvious advantages to using Brick-anew when dealing with brick paint:

-• Brick-Anew will make your painted brick look new and real again.
+• Brick-Anew will make your painted brick look like real new brick.

-• Brick-Anew is latex, thus it is very safe and not reactive to other substances.
+• Brick-Anew is a latex based paint, thus it is very safe and not reactive to other substances.

 • No explosions or even any threats of explosions!